Justlearn

 But, that’s not true.

-For example, if you want to learn Japanese fluently to get that so wanted promotion at work, every time you have to sit down and study, you’ll have the motivation, precisely that promotion you want so badly.
+For example, if you want to learn Japanese fluently to get that promotion at work, every time you have to sit down and study, you’ll have the motivation, precisely that promotion you want so badly.

 Other goals can be about your determination to learn Japanese fluently or only to be able to speak with the locals.
 That’s a big difference.